music dictionary : As - As

 assai mosso e agitato(Italian) very quick and agitated

-assainir(French) clean up
+assainir(French) to clean up

 assai più(Italian) much more